 •Albania •Algeria •Angola• Argentina •Australia •Austria •Bangladesh •Belgium •Bosnia and Herzegovina •Brazil •Canada •Cayman Islands •Chile •China •Colombia •Costa Rica •Croatia •Czech Republic •Denmark •Ecuador •Egypt •El Salvador •Finland •France •Georgia •Germany •Greece •Honduras •Hong Kong SAR China •India •Iran •Ireland• Israel •Italy •Japan •Kenya •Latvia •Libya •Malaysia •Mexico •Moldova •Morocco •Netherlands •New Zealand •Norway •Pakistan •Panama •Peru •Philippines •Portugal• Romania •Russia •Rwanda •Saudi Arabia •Serbia •Singapore •Slovenia •South Africa• South Korea •Spain •Switzerland •Taiwan •Thailand •Turkey •U.S. Virgin Islands •Uganda •Ukraine •United Arab Emirates •United Kingdom •United States •Uruguay •Venezuela •Vietnam

 I want to thank each and every one of you around the world who has ever taken a little bit of time out of your busy day to visit The Luke Norris Experience.
 None of this would be possible without you.
-Updates are happening every single day, so I encourage you to come back often and use the many ways on the left hand side of your screen to keep up with all the latest happenings.
+Updates are happening every single day so I encourage you to come back often.
 As long as you keep reading, I’ll keep writing.